 - Accounting produces a variety of financial reports that offer the necessary information to the concerned parties.

-What are the top 10 Objectives and Necessity of Accounting?
+What are the 10 Important Objectives and Necessity of Accounting?

 The objectives and necessity of accounting are infinite.
-The top 10 objectives of accounting are as follows:
+The 10 important objectives and necessity of accounting are as follows:

 1. It is impossible to know a company’s financial status without proper transaction recording.
 As a result, the primary goal of accounting is to properly record transactions in the books of accounts.